Aquí y Ahora (TV program)

-Aquí y Ahora (Here and Now) is a Spanish-language newsmagazine that is broadcast on the Univision television network in the United States on Sundays at 7:00 pm ET/ 6:00 CT.
+Aquí y Ahora (Here and Now) is a Spanish-language newsmagazine that is broadcast on the Univision television network in the United States on Sundays at 10:00 pm ET and 9:00 CT.
 The show was launched in 1998 and is presented by Ilia Calderón.
 Aquí y Ahora presents stories that document the Latino experience in the United States.
-The program's memorable stories are compelling, surprising and revealing while providing context, perspective and balance.
-A team of dedicated and experienced story tellers will take you places where news is breaking, and also bring human-interest dramas, mystery and in-depth investigations.
 In 2012, the show achieved national attention as it aired an investigation on the Fast and Furious scandal, for which it later received a Peabody Award.

 Broadcast history

-The show aired originally as a quarterly special edition and began weekly broadcasts on March 30, 2000, with Teresa Rodríguez, and María Elena Salinas and Jorge Ramos as co-anchors.
+The show aired originally as a quarterly special edition and began weekly broadcasts on March 30, 2000, with Teresa Rodríguez, María Elena Salinas and Jorge Ramos as co-anchors.
 It originally aired on Thursdays at 10:00 PM Eastern Time and Pacific Time/9:00 PM Central Time.
 In 2009 or 2010, the timeslot changed to Tuesdays at 10:00 PM Eastern and Pacific Time/9:00 PM Central Time.
 In 2012, Univision announced the show would air on Sundays at 7:00 PM Eastern and Pacific Time/6:00 PM Central Time.

 Special editions

 Rápido y Furioso: Armando al enemigo

-In-depth investigation on failed Operation Fast and Furious that revealed how the guns that crossed the border as part of a government undercover operation, caused dozens of deaths in Mexico.
+In-depth investigation on failed Operation Fast and Furious that revealed how guns that crossed the border as part of a government undercover operation caused dozens of deaths in Mexico.